artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Furthermore, it is easier to analyze after-the-fact than in the moment.
 People like to know what is going on right now---it's new and exciting.
 However, the principles that can be learned from particular events are more easily identified by a historian with all the evidence available.
 Also, political biases tend to soften over time.
 Thus, I could form a better opinion about the Iraq war by reading one book today, as compared to years of watching the news about it.
 And so, I think reading history books fulfill your civic duty better than watching the news does.

 Clearly, this strategy can not always be applied!
 If you need to decide whether to vote for a politician that wants to pull out of the war, you must be familiar with the events.
-Thus, some news is important when your opinions are actionable, but I don't believe watching the news is a good way to form an analytical basis for making the opinions.
+Thus, some news is important when your opinions are actionable, but I don't believe watching the news is a good way to form an analytical basis for making opinions.

 Tes:: Your view is idealistic.
-Who has the time or energy to intensively study these issues.
-We can't all be experts!
+Who has the time or energy to intensively study these issues?
+We can't all be experts in everything!

 I appreciate you explaining why you prefer reading the news over watching it, although I still prefer watching the news, partly because it is more entertaining and thus better holds my limited attention.